Crazy-Crew/CrazyDocs/docs/plugins/crazycrates/faq.md

 -> [Crates](guides/crates/examples/basiccrate.md) - The directory with a list of default crates in case you need them.

-### 6. How does the chance system work?
+### 6. How does the weight system work?
-Check out [this page](guides/crates/chance-system) to figure out how the system works!
+Check out [this page](guides/crates/weight-system) to figure out how the system works!

 ### 7. Is there anyway to make blocks open the CrazyCrates menu?
 * Look at any block besides shulker boxes.